basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

    app.config   : riak_core.ring_creation_size
 ```

-Below is a table listing the configurable parameters in `riak.conf`.
+## Checking Your Configuration

-#### The advanced.config file
+## The advanced.config file

-For most Riak installations, the `riak.conf` file should be sufficient
+or most Riak installations, the `riak.conf` file should be sufficient
 for configuration management.
 But some installations, particularly those
 upgrading from an earlier version of Riak to version 2.0 or later, may
 need to make use of an `advanced.config` file to control some settings